 Nevadans can now permanently vote by mail beginning in 2022.
 That’s a huge improvement in voting access and a necessary step to protect Nevada voters as we work together to mitigate a global pandemic while also preserving Nevada’s long-standing commitment to expansive, fair elections.

 PPVNV wants to make sure that you have all the resources you need to be able to participate.
-Below are some key dates and information you need to know in order to participate in the upcoming elections on Nov.
-3rd.
-And remember if you plan on voting by mail in Nevada, all mail ballots must be postmarked by Election Day (Nov.
-3) or dropped off at a ballot drop-off location by 7:00 pm on Election Day in order to be counted.
+Below are some key dates and information you need to know in order to participate in the upcoming primary elections on June 14th.
+And remember if you plan on voting by mail in Nevada, all mail ballots must be postmarked by Primary Election Day (June 14) or dropped off at a ballot drop-off location by 7:00 pm on Election Day in order to be counted.

 Good News, You Can Track Your Ballot!

 Voters who would like to track the status of their mail in ballot can now sign up for a service that will alert them when their ballot is received and counted by their county elections officials.

 May 17th: Last Day to Register Paper or In-Person and Close of Standard Voter Registration